-- Smaller kids can punch with their fist and grab a prize.
-With older kids make it a bit more of a challenge by having them aim using a sharpened pencil as an arrow.
+- Smaller kids can punch with their fists and grab a prize.
+Older kids make it a bit more of a challenge by having them aim using a sharpened pencil as an arrow.
 Each child gets three chances to hit a target.
 If they don’t succeed they can pick any spot and punch through for their prize.
-For a non-school party we reused this board and let the kids shoot the cups with a nerf gun.
+For a non-school party, we reused this board and let the kids shoot the cups with a nerf gun.

 - Use different colored markers to draw on tears and eyes for a laughing emoji, sunglasses, or the sticking out tongue emoji expressions.
 Make sure to draw carefully with the marker so you do not pierce through the tissue paper.

 - For another theme organize the cups in a Christmas tree pattern, heart-shaped, pumpkin shape or other design for a festive occasion.